doom-neovim/doom-nvim/docs/modules.md

 ## Introduction

-Doom Nvim consists of around 5 modules with ~40 plugins and growing.
+Doom Nvim consists of around 40 plugins and growing.
-A Doom Nvim module is a bundle of plugins, configurations and commands, organized into a unit that can be toggled easily.
+A Doom Nvim module is a bundle of packages, configurations, autocommands and binds, organized into a unit that can be toggled easily.

 > **NOTE**: Doom Nvim uses [packer.nvim] as its plugins manager.

-## Tweaking Doom Nvim Modules
+## Toggling Doom Nvim Modules

-You can easily tweak Doom Nvim Modules by tweaking your `doom_modules.lua` file (found in `~/.config/doom-nvim`).
+You can easily toggle Doom Nvim Modules by tweaking your `doom-nvim/modules.lua` file (found in `~/.config/doom-nvim`).
+Return from this file a flat list of modules you want.
+The `core` module is required and need not be listed.

 ## List of modules

 First of all, we must know which modules are there and their plugins.

-> **NOTE:** all plugins can be disabled, including the UI ones.
+> **NOTE:** all modules can be disabled, except `core`.
+Also, anything can be overriden in `doom-nvim/config.lua`, from packer specs to vim options.

-### Essentials
+### Essentials in core

-This ones are implicit plugins so the end user cannot disable them.
+This is the one module you cannot disable.
 But why?

-That is because these plugins are the core of Doom so in fact, things can break without them.
+That is because these plugins are the core of Doom, why would you want a framework without these basic functionalies?
 These plugins are the following:

 - [packer.nvim]
   - A use-package inspired plugin manager for Neovim.
-- [treesitter]
+- [nvim-treesitter and companions]
   - An incremental parsing system for programming tools.
+- [nest.nvim]
+  - A better way to set keybindings and create nvim-mapper structures.
+- [nvim-mapper]
+  - A cheatsheet generator for your binds.

-### UI
+### UI modules

+- [colorizer]
+  - Fastest colorizer for Neovim.
 - [dashboard]
   - Vim dashboard (start screen).
-- [doom-themes]
+- [doom_themes]
   - Additional doom emacs' colorschemes.
 - [indentlines]
   - Show indent lines.
+- [range_highlight]
+  - Highlights ranges you have entered in commandline
 - [statusline]
   - Neovim statusline.
 - [tabline]
   - Tabline, shows your buffers list at top.
-- [which-key]
+- [whichkey]
-  - Keybindings popup like Emacs' guide-key.
+  - Keybindings popup like Emacs' whichj-key.
 - [zen]
   - Distraction free environment.

-### Doom
+### Lang modules

-- [compiler] (built-in)
-  - Compile _and run_ your projects with only a few keystrokes.
 - [neorg]
   - Life Organization Tool.
-- [runner] (built-in)
-  - A code runner for your interpreted code.

-### Editor
+### Editor modules

 - [autopairs]
   - Autopairs.
-- [auto-session]
+- [auto_session]
   - A small automated session manager for Neovim.
 - [editorconfig]
-  - EditorConfig support for Neovim, let other argue about tabs vs spaces.
+  - EditorConfig support for Neovim, let other people argue about tabs vs spaces.
 - [explorer]
   - Tree explorer.
 - [formatter]